 Finally, the demanding nature of contemporary policing underscores the importance of monitoring and supporting the workforce's wellbeing.
-Addressing these issues is essential not only for maintaining operational effectiveness, but also for improving recruitment and retention of officers.
+Addressing these issues is essential not only for maintaining operational effectiveness, but also for improving recruitment and retention of officers and staff.

-By tackling these challenges, managing inexperience, adapting to increasing complexity, ensuring effective training and support, and prioritising officer wellbeing, the Constabulary can better serve the community while strengthening public trust in policing.
+By tackling these challenges, managing inexperience, adapting to increasing complexity, ensuring effective training and support, and prioritising officer wellbeing, the Constabulary can better serve the community while strengthening public trust in policing -- ensuring the Constabulary can focus on key crime areas outlined in this plan.